Richmond, Virginia: Professional performing companies

 Commercial art galleries include Metro Space Gallery and Gallery 5 in a newly designated arts district.
 Not-for-profit galleries include Visual Arts Center of Richmond, 1708 Gallery, and Artspace.

 In 2008, a new 47000 sqft Gay Community Center opened on the city's north side.
 It hosts meetings of many kinds and includes a large art gallery space.

 Literary arts

 Richmond has long been a hub for literature and writers.
 Edgar Allan Poe grew up in the city, and the city's oldest stone house is a museum to his life and works.
 The Southern Literary Messenger, which included his writing, is one of many notable publications started in Richmond.
 Other noteworthy authors who have called Richmond home include Pulitzer-winning Ellen Glasgow, controversial figure James Branch Cabell, Meg Medina, Dean King, David L. Robbins, and MacArthur Fellow Paule Marshall.
 Tom Wolfe was born in Richmond, as was Breaking Bad creator Vince Gilligan.
 David Baldacci graduated from Virginia Commonwealth University, where the creative writing faculty has included Marshall, Claudia Emerson, Kathleen Graber, T. R. Hummer, Dave Smith, David Wojahn, and Susann Cokal.
 Notable graduates include Sheri Reynolds, Jon Pineda, Anna Journey and Joshua Poteat.

+Notable people

+Charles Thaddeus Russell was Richmond's first black architect, and he designed the bank's office.
+Today, the bank is called the Consolidated Bank and Trust Company and is the country's oldest surviving African-American bank.
+Another prominent African-American from this time was John Mitchell Jr., a newspaper editor, civil rights activist, and politician.